|

 frackin' believe this..." he said to himself, and wisely perished

 further contemplation of the matter.
-He transposed his disbelief
+He blended his disbelief

-into a pseudo topic and let it drift away.
-Somehow, it all made
+into a menagerie of pseudo off topics and let it fade away.
+Wild

 tremendous weight had been lifted.